dalemusser/mhsaudiotools/docs/unity-webgl-audio-import.md

 The per-clip import settings above are unchanged by any of this — they apply identically whether a clip lives in Resources or a bundle.

+### Where the bytes actually live (why this works)

+On WebGL the build's "virtual file system" is not a disk — **it's RAM**.
+Everything in the main `.data` file is downloaded and stays resident in browser memory for the whole session.
+Audio shipped in the build therefore costs its full compressed size (~150–250 MB here) in memory permanently, used or not, on top of the transient decoded buffer whenever a line plays.
+An Addressables bundle's compressed bytes also live in memory — but only **while the group is loaded**, and releasing the group genuinely returns the memory; re-entering a unit re-loads the bundle from the browser/IndexedDB cache without re-downloading.
+A playing clip briefly exists compressed + decoded under either approach; the win is scope and lifetime of the compressed copy, not the decode path.

+**Honest sizing for our 5-build structure:** the per-unit builds already scope the resident audio to one unit (~30–50 MB).
+A single whole-unit addressable loaded at unit start and held all session is therefore **memory-neutral** — bundle heap instead of VFS RAM, same magnitude.
+In our structure the real Addressables benefits are: **(1) finer grain** — group/label at conversation-or-scene level and residency drops to the current section's clips, which build-resident audio can never do; **(2) startup** — the unit is interactive without waiting on its audio payload, which downloads behind the scenes (or is PWA-pre-cached); **(3) audio updates without rebuilding the unit's build** — upload changed bundle + catalog, paired with the generator's changed-files export; **(4) the path to a single build** loading unit content on demand.
+If the team would only ever do whole-unit bundles held forever, benefits reduce to (2) and (3) — decide accordingly.

 *Implementation how-to:
 [unity-addressables-dialog-audio.md](unity-addressables-dialog-audio.md).*